 Note: if this all seems rather weird, see: Departure Obstacle Analysis.

 The problem with the vendor's solution was what happened if you lost an engine after V1 and too late to make that right turn?
 Now you are committed to the left turn but you might be too heavy to make the higher climb gradient required by the mountains, and not the SID.
 There were other problems.
 If the software didn't have the necessary data on a particular airport, it defaulted to maximum weights.
 We also found three or four other examples were a "special departure" which deviated from the published SID could not be safely flown when the engine failure occurred at points other than at V1.
 So, based on all this, I recommended the software be banned.
-The company instituted the ban and my fellow standards pilot, Fred, was furious.
+Our company instituted the ban and my fellow standards pilot, Fred, was furious.

 For the next six months Fred took every opportunity to attack my inability to understand the finer points of the software.
-His arguments almost always started with "I've been flying from Eagle to San Francisco for years with this company and now, because of you, I can't."
+His arguments almost always started with "I've been flying from Eagle to San Francisco for years with my company and now, because of you, I can't."
 He mentioned that in all his years of flying he had never lost an engine.
 He mentioned that one of the largest fractional operators used the software for that very procedure, and certainly they had smarter experts than me.
 Finally, he always ended our verbal jousts with, "You position is clearly untenable."

 For my part, as you might expect, I answered with math and science.
 You know, probability, statistics, and aircraft performance charts.
 At one point, after having looked up the word, I said "I have backed up my argument with facts, and therefore it is tenable."